 We want you as part of our team!

 Whether you are a POST-certified Police Officer or new to the profession, the future is bright in Riverside.
 No academy?
 No Problem!
-Pending the application process, the Riverside Police Department will sponsor you through an accredited police academy to provide you with the basic knowledge and skills before you hit the ground running.
+Pending the application process, the Riverside Police Department will sponsor you through an accredited police academy (which we pay you 90% of the current base salary while you attend) to provide you with the basic knowledge and skills before you hit the ground running.

 Below are the new salary breakdowns for the Police Department:

 Police Officer PD1 - $50,000 $62,500 $75,000

 Corporal PD2 - $57,500 $71,875 $86,250